RobDickinson/my-kudu-setup/README.md

 ## Running Kudu Tests

+**WARNING!** Tests will start failing for hybrid_clock-test and later if NTP is not active and synced.

 **WARNING!** Tests may fail randomly if pid_max is not set. (https://issues.apache.org/jira/browse/KUDU-1334)

     sudo bash -c "echo '32768' > /proc/sys/kernel/pid_max"